-The Vivaldi latency estimation algorithm is a variant on the coordinate-based systems on estimating latency's and is similar to the GNP algorithm in that it also tries to minimize an error function to find good coordinates for nodes.
-Vivaldi does this by conceptually placing a spring between each pair of nodes with a rest length equal to the measured latency between these nodes.
+Vivaldi is also published shortly after the GNP algorithm in 2004 and it conceptually differs from GNP in that it places a spring between each pair of nodes with a a rest length equal to the measured latency between the nodes.
+It is a variant to the GNP algorithm in that it also tries to minimize an error function to find good coordinates for nodes.
 Every pair of nodes exert a force on both nodes.
 The force of the first node has the direction towards the second node and vice verse.
 The strength of the node is equal to the displacement of the spring from rest.
 The net force on a single node is the sum of all forces from other nodes.